flutter/flutter/dev/conductor/README.md

 This step is triggered by the command `conductor start [...args]`

 ### Apply Engine Cherrypicks

+Once a PR is opened, the user must validate CI builds.
+If there are regressions (or if the `licenses_check` fails, then `//engine/ci/licenses_golden/licenses_third_party` must be updated to match the output of the failing test), then the user must fix these tests in their local checkout and push their changes again.

 ### Codesign Engine Binaries

 Automated engine binary codesigning is not yet supported.